pflanze/chj-ctest/doc/testing.md

     target/%.s: %.c
         cc65 $(CFLAGS) -DFIL=`basename $< .c`_ -o $@ $<

+Also add the following to the Makefile:

+    .deps:
+	    bin/gendeps $(OBJS) > .deps

-`make .deps` will also update `run_tests.c`, i.e. collect all TEST cases and build a function that calls all of them. `run_tests.h` has the prototype, include in whatever binary and run it there.
+`make .deps` will then also update `run_tests.c`, i.e. collect all TEST cases and build a function that calls all of them. `run_tests.h` has the prototype, include in whatever binary and run it there.